25bhavana/Resume_Projects/Sales insight/readme.md

 quick decision-making, allowing the sales director to grasp the company's sales landscape effortlessly.
-So, in a nutshell, I turned complicated data into a handy dashboard to help AtliQ Hardware make better decisions about their sales.
+So, in a nutshell, I turned complicated data into a handy dashboard to help Hardware shop make better decisions about their sales.

 **For more detail about this project, please refer to Sales insight theory.docx file**